FREE TRAINING!

 How to Overcome Fear Foods in ED Recovery

-How can I overcome fear foods?
-If this is a question you have, you are in the right place because in this post, I’ll be giving you practical tips to challenge your fear foods!
 When it comes to fear, one of the most prominent lessons I’ve learned on my own journey is that you cannot overcome fear by thinking about how you’re going to overcome the fear.
-The key to overcoming fear of ANY kind, whether that be in eating disorder recovery or doing anything else that scares you in life, is to take ACTION.
-But this is of course a catch-22, because taking action is the very thing you fear!
+The key to overcoming fear of any kind – whether that be in eating disorder recovery or doing anything else that scares you in life – is to take action.
+Of course, this is a catch-22, because taking action is the very thing you fear!
 So what can you do to make taking action just a little less scary?

 Understanding Fear

 In order to understand fear foods and how we can overcome them, we must first understand fear.
 Fear is a primal emotion that is designed to protect us from threats.
-When we perceive danger, our sympathetic nervous system is triggered, and reacts using our flight-fight-freeze response.
+When we perceive danger, our sympathetic nervous system is triggered, and reacts using our flight-or-fight or freeze response.
 This response starts in the amygdala, a small part of your brain located in the brain stem.
 The human brain as we know it evolved from the brain stem and in fact, some animals such as reptiles, only have a brain stem!
 For this reason, our brain stem is often referred to as the reptilian brain.

 The Brain and Fear Foods

-Why the AFFH is so relevant when it comes to understanding fear, is that for a migrating mammal, stopping for food would lessen the chances of making it to the abundant lands.
-So, when you get mad at people who try to make you eat, it totally makes sense from a biological perspective.
-It’s the same reason why you feel compelled to compare and why it often feels rewarding when other people eat more than you, as your primal brain simply considers this a heightened opportunity to reach an abundance of food before them.
+The Adapted to Flee Famine Hypothesis is relevant when it comes to understanding fear because for a migrating mammal, stopping for food would lessen the chances of making it to the abundant lands.
+So, when you get mad at people who try to make you eat, this anger makes complete sense from a biological perspective.
+It’s the same reason you feel compelled to compare and why it often feels rewarding when other people eat more than you, as your primal brain simply considers this a heightened opportunity to reach an abundance of food before them.

 Of course, rationally you know there is no food famine…but your brain doesn’t!
 There is no time to waste when it comes to survival.
 When you’re engaging in eating disorder behaviors, your amygdala is constantly eliciting a fear response and you are constantly activating your sympathetic nervous system.
 This constant state of anxiety also helps explain why you may not feel physically hungry, which can make eating feel all that more “wrong”!
 When you are in your sympathetic nervous system, hunger cues are shut off, as they would act as a distraction in a situation of real danger.
 I mean, if you were faced by a tiger in the wild, all of your body’s energy would go into making sure you run away from that tiger as fast as you can!.

 The same goes for fear foods.
 We often think we’re afraid of the food itself, but it isn’t the cupcake or the brownie we’re afraid of.
 Rationally, we know it’s not going to attack us!
-What we are really afraid of is the uncertainty around the act of eating that cupcake or that brownie or whatever else it is your eating disorder brain tells you is off limits.
+What we are really afraid of is the uncertainty around the act of eating that cupcake or that brownie, or whatever else it is your eating disorder brain tells you is off limits.
 We’re afraid of change and what can happen if we do something different.
 And this is what can make it especially difficult for autistic individuals to recover from an eating disorder when they aren’t given the proper guidance or tools, because as any autistic person knows, we cling to our routine for the very reason of avoiding change!

 Building Certainty around Fear Foods

-The reason why our “safe foods” feel safe, is because our brain knows the outcome of eating them.
+The reason why our “safe foods” feel safe is because our brain knows the outcome of eating them.
 We have eaten them so many times before, that there are no longer elements of uncertainty surrounding those foods.
-When eating a fear food for the first time, it triggers the fight-flight-freeze response because it’s different and uncertain and you’ve never done it before.
+When eating a fear food for the first time, it triggers the fight-or-flight response because it’s different and uncertain and you’ve never done it before.
 The good news is that you can “trick” your brain into thinking it’s NOT the first time…and you do this through visualization.

 Several studies have been conducted to explore what happens in the brain when someone is visualizing a certain experience vs actually doing it.
 With advanced brain imaging techniques such as magnetic resonance imaging (also known as MRI), scientists have found that when you visualize something, the same parts of the brain activate as when you are actually doing the thing.
 This means that intentional visualization has virtually the same effect on the neural pathways in your brain as if you were really engaging in the activity in reality!
 How COOL is that?

-When it comes to your visualization, it’s important to engage all the senses such as where you will be, what it will smell like, what sounds may be present, and anything else you think will be involved during the conquering of a specific fear food.
-It’s super important to get as clear as possible on every detail when you are imagining this, because it means more neural pathways will be activated, and thus, your brain will be more familiar with the experience when you actually take action and eat the food!
+...and anything else you think will be involved during the conquering of a specific fear food.
+It’s super important to be as clear as possible on every detail when you are imagining this, because it means more neural pathways will be activated, and the activation of more neural pathways means your brain will be more familiar with the experience when you actually take action and eat the food!

-You can use the following questions as a guide to help gain utmost clarity during your visualization:
+You can use the following questions as a guide to help yourself gain utmost clarity during your visualization:

 • Where will I be?